 The concept of everyone being a producer is crushed under the weight of corporate monopolies, forcing people to rent their labour for the profit of others and severely limiting their choices regarding the products they consume.
 All of this is, again, due to government interference, without which the farcical “capitalist” system we have now would collapse.

-Renewable energy, when widely adopted with storage and blockchain technologies, should be the desire of any capitalist who truly follows the doctrine they profess to love.
+Renewable energy, if widely adopted with storage and blockchain technologies, should be the desire of any capitalist who truly follows the doctrine they profess to love.
 Given that the opposite is the case, it must therefore be concluded that either capitalism and freedom do not exist in the West (Milton Friedman assures us neither of those can exist without the other), or perhaps those spruiking such ideas are simply lying to further their own interests and profits at the expense of the majority.

 All of the above, I feel.